E

 Why Qdrant?

-Qdrant provides persistent on-disk HNSW indexes with cosine similarity search, a Docker-native deployment with a healthcheck-compatible HTTP API, and — critically — no managed cloud tier that could accidentally become a data egress path.
-Both collections use the same 768-dimensional embedding space (nomic-embed-text:latest), which means retrieval scores from second_brain and doc_knowledge are directly comparable — enabling the unified POST /api/search/unified endpoint.
+Qdrant provides persistent on-disk HNSW indexes with cosine similarity search and a Docker-native deployment with a healthcheck-compatible HTTP API.
+Both collections use the same 768-dimensional embedding space (nomic-embed-text:latest), enabling the unified POST /api/search/unified endpoint.

 Collection separation

 second_brain holds personal memories (encrypted). doc_knowledge holds externally ingested documentation (unencrypted).
-They are queried separately and merged at the application layer, not at the Qdrant level.
+They are queried separately and merged at the application layer.

 Why APScheduler over Celery?

-For a single-user local deployment, Celery requires a Redis broker, a worker container, a beat container, and optionally a result backend — four additional processes for jobs that run every 15 to 60 minutes.
-AsyncIOScheduler from APScheduler runs in the FastAPI process, starts on the lifespan startup event, and needs zero additional infrastructure.
+For a single-user local deployment, Celery requires a Redis broker, a worker container, a beat container, and a result backend — four extra processes for jobs that run every 15–60 minutes.
+AsyncIOScheduler runs in the FastAPI process on the lifespan startup event.
+Zero additional infrastructure.

 Single-process tradeoff

 If os_layer crashes, APScheduler stops with it.
 Scheduled agents will not run until the container restarts.
-This is acceptable for local-first single-user deployments but would be inadequate for multi-tenant or high-availability requirements.
+Acceptable for local single-user deployments.

 Why application-layer encryption?